 Tuition: $7,257 (in-state) or $8,025 (out-of-state)

-Established in 1935 by Mayor Thomas Gamble, Armstrong State University is a four-year, public institution sitting proudly atop a 268-acre suburban campus in Savannah, Georgia, just 25 miles from Tybee Island.
-Educating over 7,000 students, Armstrong grants over 100 regionally accredited programs with in-state tuition for Georgia, Florida, South Carolina, and Alabama.
+Established in 1935 by Mayor Thomas Gamble, Georgia Southern University is a four-year, public institution sitting proudly atop a 268-acre suburban campus in Savannah, Georgia, just 25 miles from Tybee Island.
+Educating over 7,000 students, Georgia Southern University grants over 100 regionally accredited programs with in-state tuition for Georgia, Florida, South Carolina, and Alabama.
 The Department for Rehabilitation Sciences has an Associate of Science track for Communication Sciences and Disorders.
 This 63-credit program spans four semesters full-time to lay the foundation for future speech-language pathology study.

 Tuition: $5,360 (in-state) or $15,616 (out-of-state)